dxlliv/planner/docs/media-video.md

 You can set a custom cover using something like `4-cover.jpg` and providing the image in the profile media folder, or simply use a number that will set a specific frame of the video.

 Once the planner is running, place your cursor for a second on the video and a slider will appear allowing you to choose the right frame more precisely.
+You can use decimals.

 ## Reels

 Reels are supported, but you will have to define them in both lists based on your choice.
-To avoid any problem during sorting they were implemented like this instead of applying a simple flag, so you have to define them individually but the source could be the same.
+To avoid any problem during sorting, they were implemented like this.

 ```json
 {